 Here are links to a few Camel ride operators.
 If you want a single camel ride down the beach, all operators provide a similar service.
 Check out all the operators if you’re looking for more bells and whistles.
 Some will provide package deals with other activities.

 Gantheaume Point is located at the southern end of Cable Beach.
 It takes about 10 minutes by car from Cable Beach Resort or a 7km walk along the beach.
 The area is best known for its dinosaur prints that are accessible by climbing down rocks at low tide only.

 Getting to Gantheaume Point

-When there isn’t a pandemic, the first Broome Bus of the day goes to Gantheaume point after it leaves the Cable Beach area.
+When there isn’t a pandemic, and when the bus schedule is running its High Season (May to October) schedule, the first Broome Bus of the day goes to Gantheaume point after it leaves the Cable Beach area.
 The bus drops you off at the entrance to the beach which is also next to the Broome Turf Club.
 The bus doesn’t return to the area until the next morning, so you either need to call a taxi to return to your accommodation, or walk along the beach.

 After getting dropped off by the bus, you have to continue down the dirt road for another 500m to reach Gantheaume Point.
 The first time I did this, I didn’t know to keep walking and instead turned left and followed the water until I realised I was going to have to climb up a cliff.
 I ended up finding a path through the bush back up to the road and continued from there.
 Despite being momentarily lost, the beach between the road to Cable Beach and Gantheaume Point is worth the detour and it’s pretty easy to find your way back to the road.

-During pandemic times with the reduced bus service options, your only option to get to Gantheaume Point is by taxi or transfer.
+During low season with the reduced bus service options, your only option to get to Gantheaume Point is by taxi or transfer.
 Of course if you’re really keen you could walk both ways!

 What to see at Gantheaume Point